daplazafer/true-immutables-for-java/README.md

 # TI4J (True Immutables for Java)
-**TI4J** is a light-weight library designed to enforce true immutability in Java records and classes.
-It uses **AspectJ** for runtime validation, ensuring that records and classes annotated with `@Immutable` follow strict immutability rules, checking all fields.
+**TI4J** is a lightweight library designed to enforce true immutability in Java records and classes.
+It uses ByteBuddy as an agent to dynamically modify classes at runtime, ensuring that every time a class or record annotated with `@Immutable` is instantiated, its fields are validated for strict immutability.

 This library requires at least **Java 17**.